How to Manually Refresh Touch Bar on MacBook Pro

 Remember, the Touch Bar is the entire touchable strip across the top of new model MacBook Pro keyboards, whereas Control Strip is just the far right portion of the Touch Bar display.
 You can target both, or either to manually force them to refresh.

-Force Relaunching Touch Bar on MacBook Pro
+How to Force Relaunching Touch Bar on MacBook Pro

 You can force the Touch Bar to refresh and reload by killing the “Touch Bar agent” process.
 You can do this either though the Activity Monitor application or by the command line, whichever works best for your skill level: